coinbase-samples/staking-app-express/README.md

 npm run start
 ```

-This does the following:
-* Starts the application server - default port is 3030
+This starts the application server on `localhost:3030`

 ## License
 This library is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file.